amperity/amperity-docs/amperity_modals/source/destination-facebook.rst

 Meta Ads Manager
 ==================================================

-|destination-name| is a unified ad creation tool that your brand can use to create and publish ads to Facebook, Messenger, Instagram and the Meta Audience Network..
+|destination-name| is a unified ad creation tool that your brand can use to create and publish ads to Facebook, Messenger, Instagram and the Meta Audience Network.

 Credentials